 My research interests include discrete optimization and its applications to algorithmic fairness, machine learning, and quantum computing.
-Each of my research projects (alongside my fantastic and generous collaborators) answers one or more of the following questions:
+Each of my research projects (alongside my fantastic and generous collaborators) tries to answers one or more of the following questions:

 - How do we reconcile multiple competing objectives in optimization problems?
 This question arises in various contexts, such as

-- Online learning, where we seek to balance regret minimization against computational efficiency [NeurIPS21].
+- Online learning, where we seek to balance

 - Combinatorial optimization, where studying multiple objectives provides a unified framework and new insights into classical problems [SODA25] [arXiv22].